yananli117/E2SE/README.md

 ### Certificates for TLS communication
 During the communication between client and key server/cloud server, the client authenticates key server and cloud server via servers' certificates.
 The cloud server certificate is already trusted by any devices installing JDK.
 We need to produce the certificate for the key server and let client trust the key server certificate.

 The configurations are as follows:

-- generate key server certificate
+- Generate key server certificate

 We have generated the self-signed CA root certificate using OpenSSL, and use it to sign the key server certificate.
 You can find the required certificates in E2se4j/certificateNew.

-- turst the key server certificate on client side by importing the certificate of key server into the Java cacerts keystore
+- Turst the key server certificate on client side by importing the certificate of key server into the Java cacerts keystore

 Here we take the certificates in E2se4j/certificateNew as an example and and show the import method in Linux command line:
 ```